RoblKyogre/matrix-3ds-sdk/README.md

-# matrix-3ds-sdk
+# matrix-nx-sdk

-This is a [Matrix](https://matrix.org/) client SDK for the Nintendo 3DS.
+This is a [Matrix](https://matrix.org/) client SDK for the Nintendo Switch.
+This code is forked from the [Matrix 3DS Client SDK](https://github.com/Sorunome/matrix-3ds-sdk).

 ## Prerequisites